MichelDucartier/ada-jekyll/index.md

 The histogram is bell-shaped with a substantial spread but with a skewness towards higher MIP scores.
 This distribution indicates that while there's a strong central tendency — most actors have an average degree of persona specialization.
 The thicker right tail suggests that there are more actors than expected who tend to play similar types of characters consistently, as opposed to having a broader range.
 These are likely actors who have found a niche or are frequently typecast.
 The thinner left side, shows fewer actors who are characterized by a wide variety of roles, the industry's versatile figures and chameleons, leaping from role to role.

-The plot highlights the extremes: We have a lot more actors with high MIP socres, offten stepping into an electic array or roles and tend to be more predictable in their role choices.
-The right tail presents us the specialists that have found their niche.
+The plot highlights the extremes: We have a lot more actors with high MIP scores, often stepping into an electic array or roles and tend to be more predictable in their role choices.
+The right spike presents us the specialists that have found their niche.
 We naturally ask: Do these specialization trends observed in persona choices also mirror the genres that actors are drawn to?

 ### Mutual Information Preference score of genres

 <div class="container">
   <iframe class="responsive-iframe" src="assets/plot/mip_genre.html"></iframe>
 </div>